Large Microwave Inductance of Granular Boron-Doped Diamond Superconducting Films

 The nonlinearity of the material can be quantified through the self-Kerr coefficient $K_{11}$, \cite{Maleeva2018} which is defined as the amount of resonant frequency shift per added photon.
-For this measurement, the sample "B" was kept at base temperature of $T=100mK$ and the resonance was measured while sweeping the excitation power.
-The circulating photon number in the resonator was roughly estimated as $<n>= 4QP_{in}/(hf_0^2)$, where $P_{in}$ is the power entering the resonator, $Q$ is the loaded quality factor and $h$ is Planck's constant.
-Fig. \ref{Fig_nonlin} shows the shift in resonance frequency as a function of the average circulating photon number.
-A linear fit to the data yields the slope of $K_{11}=15.25\,mHz/photon$.
+For this measurement, sample "B" was kept at a base temperature of $T=100mK$ and the resonance was measured while sweeping the excitation power.
+The circulating photon number in the resonator was roughly estimated as $\braket{n}\approx 4QP_{in}/(hf_0^2)$, where $P_{in}$ is the power entering the resonator, $Q$ is the loaded quality factor and $h$ is Planck's constant.
+A linear fit to the shift in resonance frequency vs the average circulating photon number data yields the slope of $K_{11}=15.25\,mHz/photon$.
 This value can be substantially enhanced by decreasing the thickness of the film.

 The extracted zero temperature penetration depth values for the Boron-doped diamond films are significantly larger than the values reported for other conventional superconductors, which range between $50nm-500nm$. \cite{Greytak1964,Anlage1992,Prozorov2000,Hashimoto2009} A possible explanation for the large value of the penetration depth is that these films are highly granular, giving rise to a large effective screening length due to a combination of Meissner and Josephson screening.
-This is consistent with numerous previous studies showing granular behaviour in Boron-doped diamond films. \cite{Dubrovinskaia2006,Willems2010,Dahlem2010,Moshchalkov2013,Li2014}
+This is consistent with numerous previous studies showing granular behaviour in Boron-doped diamond films. \cite{Dubrovinskaia2006,Willems2010,Dahlem2010,Moshchalkov2013,Li2014,KLEMENCIC2021}